 You can call me Cy of Super Smash Cache.
-I’m 24 years old and a bisexual, switchy single femme in Detroit.
+I’m 24 years old and Chaotic Neutral, switchy femme in Detroit.
 My contact email is super smash cache [at] gmail [dot] com

-I am a Jill of All Trades, master of none: I have a biology degree with a minor in art, model by day, perform by night, and side-hustle on this blog in-between.
+I am a Jill of All Trades: a biology degree with a minor in art, modeling by day, performing by night, and side-hustling on this blog in-between.
 My endless interests make my ADHD a blessing and a curse, going through phases of obsession.

 Sex-positivity isn’t just an obsession, though; it’s a crucial part of who I am.
 I’ve written about sex since late 2014.
 In 2016, I ranked #56 on Kinkly’s Top 100 Sex Blogging Superheroes list.
-Despite my hiatus throughout 2017, I’m back.
+And despite my hiatus throughout 2017, I’m back.
 I am working with some fantastically conscious and inclusive sex toy companies, and I’m here to stay.